Fountains & Memorial Banners

 The New York Post 6/18/11 Reuters 6/2/11 Save The WTC Sphere

 “Twin Towers II” designer Kenneth Gardner concluded his remarks at the May, 2005, press conference in the lobby of Trump Tower with a timeless call to greatness.
-The lines from the Tennyson poem “Ulysses” capture the essence of why he bothered, why we bother, and why we all must bother to be standard-bearers for what is true.
+The lines from the Tennyson poem “Ulysses” capture the essence of why Ken bothered, why we bother, and why we all must bother to be standard-bearers for what is true.

 What is true at Ground Zero is that the an unfair advantage was given to those who did not have the American people’s best interests at heart.
 No one with any sense of the twists and turns of history would bet the farm that it’s over at Ground Zero — no matter how it looks.
 Our 8/16/11 bulletin — “The Anatomy of a Swindle” — explains why that would be a risky bet.